tedyoung/dropwizard/docs/source/getting-started.rst

 .. _example yml here: https://github.com/dropwizard/dropwizard/blob/master/dropwizard-example/example.yml

-Our YAML file, will then look like the below, full `example yml here`_ :
+Our YAML file will then look like the one below, with a full example `here`_ :

 .. _gs-yaml-file: